Assets of Community Value

-- It will stay on the list for five years
+- it will stay on the list for five years

-- If the owner wishes to dispose of the listed asset a moratorium must be observed to allow a competitive bid from a community interest group
+- if the owner wishes to dispose of the listed asset a moratorium must be observed to allow a competitive bid from a community interest group

-- The listing may be a material consideration for planning purposes and in the case of nominated and listed pubs will prevent the Permitted Development Rights regime applying
+- the listing may be a material consideration for planning purposes and in the case of nominated and listed pubs will prevent the Permitted Development Rights regime applying

-- Compensation is payable for any loss or expense caused by the listing.
+- compensation is payable for any loss or expense caused by the listing.

 If notice is given of an application to nominate land or buildings then it will be necessary on behalf of the owner to check whether

-- The application for listing is valid
+- the nomination for listing is valid

 - the land or building is excluded from the listing regime